edm00se/modernize-ng1/docs/Migrate.md

 ### Font Awesome

-There's a special exception for Font Awesome.
-It currently doesn't play nicely with Parcel.
-Here are the two links for the respective GitHub Issues:
+There's a special exception for Font Awesome and possibly other icon fonts.
+It currently doesn't play nicely with Parcel, here are the two links for the respective GitHub Issues:

 - [Font Awesome 4 (\#763)][parcel-issue-fa-4]
 - [Font Awesome 5 (\#764)][parcel-issue-fa-5]

-My attempts to get something working, such as importing in `main.scss` or `link` tag in `index.html` pointing to the lib in `node_modules`, proved fruitless.
+My attempts to get something working, such as importing in [`main.scss`](../src/main.scss) or `link` tag in [`index.html`](../src/index.html) pointing to the lib in `node_modules`, proved fruitless.
 The current solutuion I have is to load it from CDN.

 ### Babel Configuration

 This is where the most actual configuration occurs.
 This has to do with the need to wire up the babel plugin of ng-annotate.
-The `.babelrc`, with snipped out target browsers, looks like this:
+The [`.babelrc`](../.babelrc), with snipped out target browsers, looks like this:

 ```
 {